French

 N.B.

 i) Students not placed in FSL220H1 or higher by the Placement test must first complete FSL122H1 before starting this program.
-Students exempted from any of the FSL program courses must replace these with the equivalent number of credits of additional FSL or FRE courses.
+Students exempted from any of the FSL program courses based on placement test result or Department decision must replace these with the equivalent number of credits of additional FSL or FRE courses.

 French Studies Minor (Arts Program) - ASMIN1135